-Vital to every service management program is the continued management of the program over time.
-In the hospitality industry, continued management can be difficult.
+Vital to any service management program is the continued implementation of the program over time.
+In the hospitality industry, continued implementation can be very difficult.
 A hotel operates every hour of every day, and innumerable jobs are involved in keeping it running smoothly and profitably.
-Managers can begin a service management program with the best of intentions, but too often it is dropped or neglected in the day-to-day flurry of operations.
+Management can begin a service management program with the best of intentions, but too often it is dropped or neglected in the day-to-day flurry of operations.
 Albrecht and Zemke remind us that "isolated change and improvement programs tend to run their course and then to run downhill toward the performance levels that existed before the program.
-The difference between a program and continuous commitment is management."22 Management is the key to implementing an effective guest service program.
+The difference between a program and continuous commitment is management."21 Management is the key to implementing an effective guest service program.
 The commitment to hospitality is not a casual one; it requires constant attention, research, training, and evaluation.
 Only with this commitment can a hotel ensure hospitality every day for every guest.